 A data type is a simple term used in programming.
 It is a classification of data that helps determine how it can be used within a program.
-For example, even though 2 is a number, if it is clasified as a text data type, such as a string, then it cannot be used in a mathematical equation, whereas the same number stored in an integer column is able to be used mathematically.
+For example, even though 2 is a number, if it is classified as a text data type, such as a string, then it cannot be used in a mathematical equation, whereas the same number stored in an integer column is able to be used mathematically.

 The three main data types

 Data types can be broken down into three types, they are numeric, date and time, and string (or text) type.
 These major types will determine how they can be used.
-There are subtypes that further refine the major data type, usually defined by maximum size for setting aside storeage space in the database.
+There are subtypes that further refine the major data type, usually defined by maximum size for setting aside storage space in the database.